theCrius/vue-weathericons/README.md

 vue-weathericons
 =============

-A simple VueJs component made as first attempt of messing around with VueJs (and publishing my first NPM).
+A simple VueJS component made as first attempt of messing around with VueJs (and publishing my first NPM).

+## Requirements

+This package require [weathericons](https://www.npmjs.com/package/weathericons) as peer dependency and of course needs to be used inside a VueJS application.

 ## Installation
 ---------------
-### npm

 ``` sh
 npm install --save vue-weathericons
 ```